canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

 Also, the dismiss button in chips has been updated.
 It now provides its own icon, so it should not include a separate icon element.
 Please remove any icons from the chips, and keep only the `Dismiss` text in the button.

+Refer to [the chips component documentation](/docs/patterns/chip) page for more details and code examples.

 ## Code

 There have been some changes to the code pattern.
 We removed the copy to clipboard option, so the `vf-p-code-copyable` mixin and `p-code-copyable` class have both been removed.

 The `p-code-numbered` class has been removed, along with the mixin `vf-p-code-numbered`.
 Please use `p-code-snippet` and `p-code-snippet__block--numbered` from the new [code snippet](/docs/base/code#numbered-code-snippet) pattern instead.

+Refer to [the code snippet component documentation](/docs/base/code#code-snippet) page for more details and code examples.

 ## Icons